mvolkmann/blog/src/astro.md

 The top benefits of using Astro include:

-- sends less JavaScript code to browsers resulting in faster startup
+- sends less JavaScript code (zero by default) to browsers resulting in faster startup
 - file-based routing simplifies mapping pages and endpoints to URLs
 - provides image optimization
-- makes it easy to generate static sites
+- makes static site generation (SSG) easy
+- supports server-side rendering (SSR) of pages
 - interactive functionality is contained in "dynamic islands" to optimize static content
-- supports TypeScript for detecting errors while writing code
+- supports TypeScript for providing intellisense and detecting errors while writing code
+- can describe pages, components, and content with Markdown
+- provides a simple syntax for defining Astro components that leans into web fundamentals (HTML, CSS, and JavaScript)
 - can use components implemented in all the popular web frameworks
 - can use content collections to easily generate static pages from data at build time
+- provides integration with many popular content management systems (CMS)
 - supports implementing API endpoints in JavaScript or TypeScript
 - supports many integrations such as
-  Alpine, MDX, React, Svelte, Tailwind, and more.
+  Alpine, MDX, React, Svelte, Tailwind, and more
+- simplifies installing and configuring integrations
+- has a Discord channel that is very active and helpful

+The top issues with using Astro include:

+- primitive support for client-side interactivity
+  (but combining the use of Alpine provides excellent support)
+- fewer available component libraries than with other frameworks

 ## Projects